NethServer/nethgui/Documentation/ProgrammerGuide/ProgrammerGuide.rst

 The View layer displays the module parameters data on the User's screen according to a set of customizable Templates and pre-defined user interactions.
-As stated before, you do not have to care about the interface "look and feeling": the NethGui framework provides a set of ready-to-use controls that you employ to build the user interface.
+As stated before, you do not have to care about the interface "look and feeling": the Nethgui framework provides a set of ready-to-use controls that you employ to build the user interface.

 The rendering phase, as stated in `Module dissection`_, is